nui-ai/mediapipe/README.md

 Once a local build works, or if you think your local machine is dirty or just prefer to skip it:

-1. Update the Dockerfile if necessary to match the environment where the direct build succeeded
+1. Update the Dockerfile if you want it to match your local environment if you had succeeded with the former local build.
+Different versions of Ubuntu can play out differently in which versions of what they agree to install.
 2. Build the Docker image:
    ```bash
    docker build --no-cache -t mediapipe-build .